AswinDP/POSTGRESQL_Project/README.md

-# HR_Management_SQL
+# **HR Management System (PostgreSQL Project)**

-## 📌 Overview
+## **📌 Introduction**
+This project is a **SQL-based HR Management System**, where I have designed a database and executed various queries to manage employee records, payroll, attendance, and more.

+I learned **PostgreSQL** from **Jose Portilla’s Udemy course**, and I sincerely thank him for the valuable knowledge shared.
+This project is done purely for **course completion satisfaction** and to apply what I have learned in a practical way.

+All SQL commands, queries, and database structures are **designed and written by me** based on the knowledge gained from the course.

+---

+## **📂 About the Database**
-This project is an **SQL-based HR Management System** that helps manage employees, their job roles, departments, attendance, and payroll records.
+This project simulates a **Human Resource (HR) Management System** where an organization can manage its employees efficiently.
+The database consists of multiple tables handling different HR-related aspects such as employees, jobs, departments, attendance, and payroll.
-It is designed to store, retrieve, and analyze HR-related data efficiently.

-## 📂 Database Schema
-The project consists of the following tables:
+### **🛠️ Tables in the Database:**

-1. **employees** - Stores employee details like name, job role, department, and salary.
+1. **Employees** – Stores employee details such as name, job ID, department, and salary.
-2. **jobs** - Contains job titles and their corresponding salary ranges.
+2. **Jobs** – Defines job roles and their respective salary ranges.
-3. **departments** - Maintains department names and their assigned managers.
-4. **attendance** - Tracks employees' attendance, including total days, present days, absent days, and leave records.
-5. **payroll** - Manages salary details, including net salary, bonuses, and deductions.

-## 🎯 HR Role in Managing These Tables

-- Maintain employee records.
-- Track attendance patterns and detect irregularities.
-- Manage job positions and departmental structures.
-- Process payroll, ensuring accurate salary payments.
-- Generate reports for better workforce management.
+3. **Departments** – Manages different company departments.
+4. **Attendance** – Keeps track of employees’ monthly attendance.
+5. **Payroll** – Handles employee salary payments.

+---

+## **📸 SQL Query Showcase**
+To showcase my SQL skills, I have included **30 sample queries** along with **30 screenshots** displaying their execution and results.
+These queries demonstrate various SQL concepts such as:

+✔️ Basic SELECT statements
+✔️ Joins (INNER, LEFT, RIGHT)
+✔️ Aggregations (SUM, AVG, COUNT)
+✔️ GROUP BY & HAVING
+✔️ Subqueries
+✔️ CASE statements
+✔️ Data Manipulation (INSERT, UPDATE, DELETE)

+---

+## **🎯 Conclusion**
+This project has been a great learning experience in **PostgreSQL database design, query optimization, and real-world HR data handling**.
+I hope this serves as a basic portfolio project and helps others in learning PostgreSQL!

+🙌 **Thanks for visiting!** If you have any feedback or suggestions, feel free to reach out! 🚀